Scenes straight out of a period drama, plus gorges, waterfalls and lakes

-The grounds around the ruined Naegi Castle and Ashigaoka Park (home to Ashigaoka Shrine and Nanrinji Temple) make for pleasant walks.
+The grounds around the ruined Naegi Castle and Asahigaoka Park (home to Asahigaoka Shrine and Nanrinji Temple) make for pleasant walks.
 These days Nakatsugawa is also known as a jumping-off point for exploring other attractions in the area, such as Magome and Taisho-mura, hiking and skiing in the rugged Japan Alps or relaxing in one of the many onsen.

 Step back centuries at Magome

 Another old post town on the Nakasendo , Magome , is the highlight of the area.
 From functioning water wheels to traditional soba restaurants, every aspect of Magome is presented as it would have been in the 17th century.